 The three main wireless security areas to keep in mind when evaluating a WIDS system are rogue detection, rogue containment and wireless intrusion detection needs.
-Once those base wireless security requirements are established and met, other general criteria come into play like ease of use, notification options, reporting depth, data retention, etc.
+Once those base wireless security requirements are established and met, other general criteria come into play like ease of use, notification options, reporting depth, and data retention.